fusiondirectory/fusiondirectory-dev-manual/source/fusiondirectory/development/howtodev/how-to.rst

 6. Click **Fork Project**.

-You will be automatically redirected to your own space, where you can now modify the project and create your first Merge Request.
+You will be automatically redirected to your personal namespace, where you can modify the project and create your first Merge Request.

 ------------------------------
 3. Create a Development Branch